AnomitraSarkar/AnomitraSarkar/README.md

 ---

-> 🔭 Currently: finishing B.Tech (VIT '26), experimenting with systems, ML, and language design.
+> 🔭 Currently: finishing B.Tech ('26), experimenting with systems, ML, and language design.
 > ⚡ Fun fact: I enjoy designing DSLs and making frameworks that are intentionally opinionated and tiny.